-- It is a proof that your language is powerful enough to do something useful. - Why should I use your programming language if you yourself use C? - Only need to learn one language. - This one language might be a high-level language. - Improving the performance for the language also improves the performance of the compiler.
+- It is a proof that your language is powerful enough to do something useful. - Why should I use your programming language if you yourself use C? - Only need to learn one language to be a compiler developer. - Improving the performance for the language also improves the performance of the compiler.